 Gwen Sylvan has over 20 years of experience as a designer, producer, and director in the field of computer graphics, animation, and new media within a 30-year career in general graphic design, fine arts, and illustration.
 She received a BFA in printmaking and painting from SUNY Buffalo and completed graduate work in computer graphics at NYIT.
 She began working with a focus on printmaking and exhibited in galleries in New Mexico.
 Her career moved into the commercial art and design arena when she began working in computer art and animation.
 After working in the industry for over 25 years, she now teaches art at Piscataway High School.
 Traditional and new media are utilized in her work.

 Piroska Toth is a self-taught fiber artist, who has been involved in felt making for more than 15 years.
 She is also very enthusiastic about sharing her passion for fiber, teaching kids as well as adults knitting, weaving , dyeing yarn and felting.
 She exhibits regularly as a member of the North East Feltmakers’ Guild.

 Charles David Viera is an artist and educator with an MFA from Brooklyn College.
 Formerly an adjunct associate professor at Long Island University, he has also taught at the Brooklyn Museum Art School, the New York Figurative Academy, the Parsons School of Design, and Pratt Institute.
 In 2011, Charles was awarded the ACP’s Katherine M. Kapoor Artist-in-Residence award.
-His paintings have been exhibited at numerous galleries and museums including the Brooklyn Museum, the Nassau County Museum, First Street Gallery and the Adam Gimbel Gallery, and locally at the Ellarslie Museum in Trenton ,the Nassau Club in Princeton, and the New Hope Arts Center in New Hope,PA.
+His paintings have been exhibited at numerous galleries and museums including the Brooklyn Museum, the Nassau County Museum, First Street Gallery, the Adam Gimbel Gallery, and locally at the Ellarslie Museum in Trenton ,the Nassau Club in Princeton, and the New Hope Arts Center in New Hope,PA.
 All can be viewed at www.charlesdavidviera.com.